museun/cargo-whatfeatures/README.md

             Prints out the path to the cache directory

         --purge
-            Purges the local cache.
-The command will automatically clean up after itself if it sees the crate in the cargo local registry.
-If its not in the cargo registry, it'll download the crate from crates.io and place it in its cache.
+            it in its cache.
 This flag causes that cache to become invalidated.

             The cache is located at these locations: